rvcgeeks/Rvc-TCP-Station/README.md

 ```
 ./rvc-tcp-station.run
 ```
-OR simply double click on the binary to launch. running the binary without arguments will start a xterm with the launcher script.
+running the binary without arguments will start the launcher script.
 On the terminal of PC you have decided to keep as server run rvc-tcp-server

 ```